<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 #6: Be CLEAR About Online & Mobile Banking

 Send very clear instructions for online and mobile banking.
-Include screen shots and specific directions for how and when these digital access points will change.
-If possible, and instructional video can also be very beneficial.
+Include screenshots and specific directions for how and when these digital access points will change.
+If possible, an instructional video can also be very beneficial.

 Alternatively, consider hosting a webinar to walk people through the enrollment process.
-Or using a webinar recording in lieu of a professionally done how-to tutorial.
+Or using a webinar recording instead of a professionally done how-to tutorial.

 #7: Don’t Try for Cross-Sales at the Beginning